-The Internet of Things, or IoT, is a network of smart devices connected to each other via the internet.
-These devices send and receive data between each other without the need for any user input.
+The Internet of Things, or IoT, is a network of smart devices connected via the internet.
+These devices send and receive data among each other without the need for any user input.
 As such, IoT technology allows devices and appliances to perform their functions automatically.
-To learn more about how the Internet of Things works, click the link above.

-Here are some of the positives IoT brings to those in need of medical assistance.
+Here are some of the positive things IoT brings to those in need of medical assistance:

 Continuous Monitoring of Medical Conditions